The quest for CMB signatures of Conformal Cyclic Cosmology: Introduction

+Even after applying a foreground mask, it turns out that a few of the bright/dark spots remain and cause the incorrect appearance of regions of (near-concentric) circles of low variance.
+That is most likely the reason why GP could claim that using a KQ85 mask did not make a significant difference to their main conclusions, and also why the other groups confirmed the presence of the (concentric) circles of low variance.

-The predicted Hawking points, representing the Hawking radiation resulting from massive black hole evaporation in the previous aeon, have been studied by \cite{Melissa_HP, Hawking_Penrose, HP_Jow}.
-In a preceding aeon, all of the mass in that former Universe eventually falls into supermassive black holes, which then evaporate via Hawking radiation.
-At its late life stage, the eon undergoes enormous conformal compressing, forcing the remnant Hawking radiation to become Hawking points at the crossover surface.
-The Hawking points are predicted to show up in the CMB sky in the form of a spatially Gaussian signal spread over a small data patch with an amplitude of the order of 100 mK ~\cite{Hawking_Penrose}.
+The second part of this paper concerns the CCC prediction of Hawking points.
+Hawking points have been studied in Refs.~\cite{Melissa_HP, Hawking_Penrose, HP_Jow}.
+According to CCC, in the previous Aeon (a cycle of the Universe), (almost) all of the mass eventually falls into supermassive black holes, which then evaporate via Hawking radiation.
+At its late life stage, the Aeon undergoes enormous conformal compression, forcing the remnant Hawking radiation to become Hawking points at the crossover surface.
+The Hawking points are predicted to show up in the CMB sky in the form of a spatially Gaussian signal spread over a small data patch (of the order of $\sim 1^{\circ}$ opening angle) with an amplitude of the order of 100 mK, see Ref.~\cite{Hawking_Penrose}.
+Reference \cite{Hawking_Penrose} claims strong observational evidence of numerous previously unobserved anomalous circular spots of significantly raised temperature in the CMB.
+Reference \cite{Melissa_HP} introduces a new search method for Hawking points and the findings are reported to be inconclusive and in need of further investigation.
+Reference \cite{HP_Jow} claims that an excess in Hawking points is detected in Planck satellite maps at only an 87 $\%$ confidence level (i.e., little more than $1\sigma$), instead of the 99.98$\%$ confidence level attributed to Ref.~\cite{Hawking_Penrose}, and therefore no statistically significant evidence for the presence of Hawking points in the CMB can be concluded.

-In summary, there is significant controversy about the claims in support of the CCC model, and a lot of relevant CMB data has been smoothed out in order to facilitate the computational intensive tasks of searching for signatures of CCC in the CMB.
-We noted above a potential pitfall, which seems to have been overlooked so far, for statistical analyses set by CMB anomalies in the form of a few unusual bright or dark pixels.
+In summary, there is significant controversy about the claims in support of the CCC model, and we noted a potential pitfall for statistical analyses of CCC signatures set by spots in the WMAP data of a few unusual bright or dark pixels.